A Project of West Passage Action

 March 30, 2026

 North Kingstown Town Council unanimously passes a resolution demanding the project be rescinded.
 Councilor McCoy resigns from the QDC board.
 Governor McKee attends a packed town meeting and publicly opposes the project.
+Helena Foulkes — former CVS Health CEO and gubernatorial candidate challenging McKee — also attends and speaks, calling for greater transparency and opposing the facility on public health and environmental grounds.

 March 31, 2026